urbit/urbit_book/chapters/intro_to_nock.md

 wouldn't want to program directly in Nock; and (c) learning to program directly in Nock is a great way to start understanding Urbit from the ground up.

-Nock is a simple mechanical device and is meant to feel that way.It has a simple data structure; just natural numbers and nested pairs of natural numbers.
+Nock is a simple mechanical device and is meant to feel that way.
+It has a simple data structure; just natural numbers and nested pairs of natural numbers.
 And eleven operations (six primitives, five macros) mapped to the numbers 0 through 10.
 Nock is only 39 lines long, which is short enough that we can print it here:

 \begin{codelisting}
 \label{code:nock_spec}